 While pools look stunning when they’re lit up at night, they can hike up your electricity bill, particularly when you forget to turn them off.
 Limit pool lights to when you’re swimming or having an evening pool party.
-If you can’t live without them, consider upgrading to energy-saving LED pool lights and automate your pool lights.
+If you can’t live without them, consider upgrading to energy-saving LED pool lights and automating your pool lights.

 Your regular filter pump for use with hydraulic cleaners needs more than 1,000W or 1kWH to run.
 If you want an alternative that takes half the time to clean and uses a fraction of the energy, consider a robotic cleaner.
 The average wattage of the automatic pool cleaners is 180W.
 That’s a massive 82% less power consumption!